Houses in Multiple Occupation (HMOs)

 Number of occupants: 5

-1 separate toilet in a room containing a wash basin (this toilet may be contained within a second bathroom)
+- a toilet in a separate in a separate compartment with a wash hand basin (this toilet may be contained within a second bathroom)

 Number of occupants: 6-10

-2 separate toilets in rooms containing wash basins (1 of the toilets may be contained in 1 of the bathrooms)
+- two separate toilets in rooms containing wash hand basins (one of the toilets may be contained in one of the bathrooms)

 Number of occupants: 11-15

-3 separate toilets in rooms containing wash basins (2 of these toilets may be contained within 2 of the bathrooms)
+- three separate toilets in rooms containing wash hand basins (two of the toilets may be contained within two of the bathrooms)

 Further guidance:

-• Facilities shall be not more than two floors distant from any user.
+- these facilities shall not be more than two floors distant from any user

-• A suitably located extractor fan or an openable window (opening to outside) must be present.
+- a suitably located extractor fan or an openable window (opening to the outside) must be present

 Additional information

-In cases where an occupier has exclusive access to their own toilet, wash hand basin and shower/bath within their own unit of accommodation, they will not count towards the number of people using the communal bathing and toilet amenities.
+In cases where an occupier has exclusive access to their own toilet, wash hand basin and shower/bath, these will not count towards the number of people using communal bathing and toilet amenities.

 Kitchen facilities